The large scale structure formation in an expanding universe: Introduction

-It is possible to generalize general relativity by adding higher powers of the curvature tensor to $f(R)$ gravity, and this modification of general relativity also modifies the large distance behavior of gravitational potential (\cite{gravity}).
-It may be noted as $f(R)$ gravity can also be used to study the expansion of the universe (\cite{gravity}), the gravitational partition function for $f(R)$ gravity has been used to analyze the effects of $f(R)$ gravity on the large scale structure formation (\cite{2}).
-It was observed that this modification the gravitational partition function is consistent with observations.
-The thermodynamics of such a system of galaxies, interacting through the modified gravitational potential of $f(R)$ gravity, has also been studied.
-It has also been demonstrated that $f(R)$ gravity can be constrained using the PLANCK data on galaxy clusters (\cite{2az}).
+It is possible to modify general relativity by adding higher powers of the curvature tensor to obtain $f(R)$ gravity, and this modification of general relativity also modifies the large-distance behavior of the gravitational potential (\citealt{gravity}).
+Such a model of $f(R)$ gravity has also been used to study the expansion of the Universe (\citealt{gravity}).
+The gravitational partition function for $f(R)$ gravity has been used to analyze the effects of $f(R)$ gravity on the large scale structure formation (\citealt{2}).
+It was observed that this modification of the gravitational partition function is consistent with observations.
+The thermodynamics of such a system of galaxies interacting through the modified gravitational potential of $f(R)$ gravity, has also been studied.
+It has also been demonstrated that $f(R)$ gravity can be constrained using the PLANCK data on galaxy clusters (\citealt{2az}).
 This was done by calculating the pressure profiles of different galaxy clusters.
 It was assumed that this gas of galaxies was in hydrostatic equilibrium within the $f(R)$ gravitational potential well.
-It was observed that the profile of this system of galaxies fits the observation data without requiring dark matter.
-The thermodynamics of a system of system of galaxies has also been analyzed using a MOND, and this was done by analyze the modifications to the gravitational partition function from MOND (\cite{3}).
-It was observed that the modification of the gravitational partition function from MOND, also modified the thermodynamic potential for this system, which in turn modified the formation of large scale structure.
-The modification to the gravitational partition function from MOG has also been studied, and it was observed that the clustering of galaxies depends on the large scale modifications to the Newtonian potential in MOG (\cite{4}).
-This was done by analyzing the thermodynamics of a system of galaxies interacting through MOG Newtonian potential (\cite{4}).
-The clustering in brane world models has also been studied using a modification to gravitational partition function (\cite{Hameeda2}).
-This was done by analyzing the modification to the Newton's potential from super-light brane world perturbative modes.
-These modified Newtonian potential modified the thermodynamics of the system, and this changes the large scale structure formation.
-Thus, it was possible to analyze the effects of super-light brane world perturbative modes on the large scale structure formation in our universe.
+It was observed that the profile of this system of galaxies fits the observation data, without requiring dark matter.
+The thermodynamics of a system of galaxies has also been analyzed using MOND, and this was done by analyzing the modifications to the gravitational partition function from MOND (\citealt{3}).
+It was observed that the modification of the gravitational partition function from MOND also modified the thermodynamic potential for this system, which in turn modified the formation of large scale structure.
+The modification to the gravitational partition function from MOG has also been studied, and it was observed that the clustering of galaxies depends on the large scale modifications to Newtonian potential in MOG (\citealt{4}).
+It has been done by analyzing the thermodynamics of a system of galaxies interacting through MOG Newtonian potential (\citealt{4}).
+The clustering in brane-world models has also been studied using a modification to gravitational partition function (\citealt{Hameeda2}).
+This was done by analyzing the modification to Newtonian potential from super-light brane world perturbative modes.
+This modified Newtonian potential modifies the thermodynamics of the system, and this changes the large scale structure formation.
+Thus, it was possible to analyze the effects of super-light brane world perturbative modes on the large scale structure formation in our Universe.